 High on the right shoulder, the wound was ugly as fuck and he swallowed bile at the sight.
-Packing the wound pulled a scream out of Cas and Dean winced.
+Packing the wound pulled a scream out of Cas and Dean winced as he kept working.
 “Hold on, buddy.
 Okay.
 That’s done.
 I need to call our position in.”

 Cas looked up at him, face white with pain and held his hand out.
 “Give me the radio, you guard us.
 I’m a shit shot with my left hand.”

 He nodded before pulling Cas’s 9mil out of the thigh holster and setting it on his lap.
 “Just in case.”
 Turning his attention to their surroundings Dean tried to figure out where their enemies were located while his partner called for help.